digikata/picshuffle/Readme.md

 ## Todo
-* Use EXIF file creation dates when available
 * Generate dry run output which could be saved as a shell script as an alternate way of execution
 * Play with parallelizing the scan